The Event Log #

 Storage #

-Events are stored as Arrow IPC files, date-partitioned:
+Events are stored as Arrow files, date-partitioned:

 <data_dir>/events/